brick/geo/README.md

 ### Using PDO and MySQL 5.6 or greater

 - Ensure that your MySQL version is at least `5.6`.
+  Earlier versions only have partial GIS support based on bounding boxes and are not supported.
 - Use this bootstrap code in your project:

         use Brick\Geo\Engine\GeometryEngineRegistry;